tmuraina/alx-airbnb-database/database-adv-script/README.md

 ### 2. LEFT JOIN - Properties and Reviews

-Retrieves all properties and their reviews, **including properties with no reviews**.
+Retrieves all properties and their reviews, including properties with no reviews.
 The results are sorted by `property_id` to ensure consistency.

 ```sql